nomelab/nomelab-academic/content/authors/E-Polselli/_index.md

   link: 'mailto:epolsell@umich.edu'
 superuser: false
 user_groups:
-- Undergraduates
+- Grad Students
 ---

-Ethan Polselli is an undergraduate student in the department of Nuclear Engineering and Radiological Sciences at the University of Michigan.
+Ethan Polselli is a graduate student in the department of Nuclear Engineering and Radiological Sciences at the University of Michigan.
 His interests primarily include radiation effects and advanced nuclear materials.